 This plant gets rather large, up to five feet tall, but it only needs about 2 feet of space for width.
 It’s easy to start from seed or you can start with one plant and make more by cutting pieces of the roots and planting them to grow new plants.
 It doesn’t like overly dry conditions, so do make sure it gets enough water during dry spells.
 I love the cheerful yellow flowers and the stately presence of this plant even when it’s not in bloom.
 In the winter the leaves turn brown and wither, but it will come back if you leave some of the roots for next year.
 It’s best to harvest the roots just as the leaves are turning brown, when they will be at their best.
 A single plant will usually yield a handsome harvest, so adding even a few plants to your garden can give you plenty of material to work with!
 Elecampane is traditionally used as a lung tonic and as a digestive bitter.
 You can read more about growing elecampane and it’s uses at Rosewoods Herbals

 Motherwort seeds need stratification (alternating warm and cool weather) to germinate, so it can be best to plant them outdoors in the fall if you want to grow them from seed.
-This is a beautiful perennial to grow for show as well as for all of its traditional uses - the plants have blue flowers, and the leaves have a way of growing pointing downward that I think is very demure and charming.
+This is a beautiful perennial to grow for show as well as for all of its traditional uses - the plants have blue flowers, and the leaves bend downward in a way that I think is very demure and charming.
 The leaf shape is also very unusual - it actually changes as you go down the stalk, so that there are several different types of leaves present.
 Motherwort is a versatile bitter and nervine.
 You can read more about growing motherwort here.

 If you could choose one annual and one perennial herb to begin growing in your garden, which would you choose?
 If you are thinking about making an herb garden but aren’t sure where to start, narrowing down your choices to a few herbs can seem impossible.
 Having a good plan and focusing on a few herbs are two ways to make sure your garden gets off to a great start.
 Here are some more resources to help you: